-To summarize, our evaluation suggests that our method can estimate the 3D localization of changes in the environment.
+To summarize, our evaluation shows that our method can estimate the 3D location of changes in the environment.
 At the same time, the algorithm is fast enough to be used by an exploring robot to focus on the areas that have changed.
-Thus, we supported all our claims made in the introduction with this experimental evaluation.